google-developer-training/pwa-training-labs/README.md

 ## Contributing

-If you find a bug or think something could be better, please file an issue or submit a pull request.
+If you find a bug or think something could be better, please file an issue!
+* If you think a code change should be made, feel free to file a PR.
+* If you think the instructions should be updated, please file a bug instead of a PR.
+The instructions for this project are generated from internal documents, so we can't use PRs to update them.

 ## Note